Neti neti: Significance

-This implies an extremely interesting aspect of the various possibilities an entity can go through.
+This implies the various possibilities an entity can go through.
 The fact that a person didn't know the alphabet as a baby is true, but whether s/he will not know it even as an adult depends on the person, who being nothing else but the manifestation of Brahman can become the causation to manifest into a highly literate person or illiterate, whichever personality the person desired for, subject to Karma/causality which is nothing else but Brahman again; Brahman itself being the cause of all Karma.

 Avadhuta Gita

 The following was extracted from Avadhuta Gita 1.25 on Wikisource: